Great Ways to Stay in Riding Shape

-Spring will come.
+Better weather is coming.
 We promise.
 And when it does, you’ll want to be ready to ride.
 It takes strength to wrestle a motorcycle around curves.
 It takes agility to maintain balance.
-If you’re not fit, you’ll tire easily and that will decrease your ability to control your cycle, your judgement, and your reaction time.
+If you’re not fit, you’ll tire easily and that will decrease your ability to control your bike, your judgement, and your reaction time.
 Instead of pining for the feel of air on your face on the open road, take some time each day to keep fit to ride.

 You can find several websites that offer workout tips, even full workout routines for motorcycle enthusiasts.
 (Remember to check with your doctor before starting a fitness regimen.)
 Look for these types of exercise and do the ones that appeal to you.